 Adriatic coast and Italy’s Islands

 We all love the sea and Italy’s rugged rocky eastern coastline, bordering the deep blue Adriatic is breathtakingly beautiful!
-With the golden sun shining down on you, go explore the picturesque coastal towns such as Lecce, Polignano a Mare, Trani, Rimini, and Alberobello and dive into the sea as much as you like.
-You can even go island hopping in Italy, visiting beautiful places such as Sardinia, Sicily, and Capri with their pristine beaches, towns and raw unspoiled landscapes.
+With the golden sun shining down on you, explore picturesque coastal towns such as Lecce, Polignano a Mare, Trani, Rimini, and Alberobello and dive into the sea as much as you can.
+You can even go island hopping in Italy, visiting beautiful places such as Sardinia, Sicily, and Capri with their pristine beaches, charming towns and scenic landscapes.

-This is the biggest lake in all of Italy and it’s truly scenic!
-A great place to spend a few days, relaxing with your loved ones, enjoying good food and swimming in the lake, taking a break from all the buzzing city centers.
+This is the biggest lake in all of Italy and it’s stunning!
+A great place to spend a few days, relaxing with your loved ones, enjoying good food and swimming in the lake, taking a break from all the city centres.